Explicit local volatility formula for Cheyette-type interest rate models: Multi-factor model

 \section{Multi-factor model}

-In this section, we demonstrate how the local volatility formula can be extended to multi-factor Cheyette models.
+The local volatility framework can be extended to to multi-factor Cheyette models.
 The extension is relatively straightforward, so we provide only a brief outline of the procedure, highlighting the main modifications required.

-Start with recalling the model (see, e.g.,~\cite{AndersenPiterbarg2}).
+Start with recalling the model (see, e.g., Andersen and Piterbarg~\cite{AndersenPiterbarg2}).
 Under the risk-neutral measure \(\mathbb Q\) the model equations are

 where \(x_t=(x_{1,t},\ldots, x_{d,t})^\top\in\mathbb R^d\) is the state vector, \(y_t=(y_{ij,t})_{i,j=1}^d\) is a real $d\times d$ symmetric matrix, $ {\bf\mu}=\mathrm{diag}(\mu_1,\dots,\mu_d) $ is a diagonal mean reversion matrix, $ \sigma_r(t,x)$ is a volatility matrix, $\e\in\R^d$ is a vector whose components are all equal to $1$ and $W_t=(W_{1,t},\ldots,W_{d,t})^\top$ is a d-dimensional standard Brownian motion.
 We assume that $ \sigma_r(t,x)=\sigma(t, \bar{x}) V, $ where $ \bar{x} = \e^\top x = \sum_{i=1}^dx_{i}$ for $x=(x_1,\ldots,x_d)^\top\in \R^d$, $\sigma(\cdot, \cdot)$ is a deterministic function of two variables and $V$ is a $d\times d$ real matrix which satisfies the normalisation condition $\e^{\top}VV^{\top}\e=1$.
 In these notations,